 How to Include Cybersecurity Skills on Your Resume

 Once you’ve built up the necessary skills and gained relevant experience, you’ll need to go through the process of getting a cybersecurity job—starting by building a strong resume.
 When writing a cybersecurity resume, you should emphasize skills and experience that showcase your ability to protect organizations from cyber threats.
-Here are some steps to follow to create a resume that stands out.
+Here are some ways to showcase your cybersecurity skills in your resume to make it stand out.

 To grab an employer’s attention, emphasize your cybersecurity skills at the top of your resume, using keywords that the job description mentions and ensuring that your skills match the employer’s requirements.
 For example, you might list skills such as system administration, risk analysis, or penetration testing to grab a potential employer’s eye.